ifnesi/protobuf/README.md

 # protobuf
 Producer/Consumer using protobuf and protobuf_nosr

-Python scripts to produce/consume events using both Google's Protobuf serialisation and Confluent's (appending the five bytes to the serialised event)
+Python scripts to produce/consume events using both Google's Protobuf serialisation and [Confluent's](https://docs.confluent.io/cloud/current/sr/fundamentals/serdes-develop/serdes-protobuf.html) (appending five bytes to the serialised event)

 By default, messages will be produced to the topics:
  - `data-sample-protobuf`: Confluent Protobuf serialisation
  - `data-sample-protobuf_nosr`: Google Protobuf serialisation

-The consumer will first try to deserialise using Confluent Protobuf serialisation, but in case of exception `SerializationError` (Unknown magic byte) will try Google's
+The consumer will first try to deserialise using Confluent Protobuf serialisation, but in case of exception `SerializationError` ([Unknown magic byte](https://www.confluent.io/en-gb/blog/how-to-fix-unknown-magic-byte-errors-in-apache-kafka)) will try Google's

 Protobuf schema (see file `user.proto`):
 ```